SugarWong97/Godot4_StopMotion3D/README.md

 the tree methods: play, reverse, random; as follows:
 1. **play**(_int_ AnimationID, _bool_ loop)

- This trigger animation 0 (which is stand) to play all loaded models within .../stand/* .vox in a loop.
+ This triggers animation 0 (which is stand) to play all loaded models within .../stand/* .vox in a loop.

 Example: